flaneurette/Three-Card-Monte-Encryption/README.md

 NODEJS + argon/crypto extension.

 ### Safety
 NOTE: The generation of the random fragments has not been thoroughly tested.
-This stage generates random words, just like text and enecrypts it in the same way with different filelengths as the the real orginal file.
+This stage generates random words, like text and encrypts it in the same way with different filelengths as the the real orginal file.
-We think this is secure already, but might need crypto-analysis to be certain. `As with all crypto, there is no way to know it's 100% secure.`
+We think this is safe, but might need crypto-analysis to be more certain. `As with all crypto, there is no way to know it's 100% secure.`

 ### License
 Free to use, adapt and modify.
 No warranty, use at your own risk.